glerner/WP-Website-Mastery-color-palette-generator/Readme.md

   * Manual entry of the four core colors, and automatic fill-in any missing colors (using a selection from a list of common color harmonies)
   * Automatic generation of color tints/shades (not calling them "variations" since also using "WordPress Theme Variations").
     * Correct luminance ordering (white  → lighter → light → clear-gap-between-light-and-dark → dark → darker → black)
-  * All tints and shades have contrast checking against white or black text, required to exceed WCAG AAA color contrast, while not exceeding WCAG maximum recommended contrast ("pure white" against "pure black" is hard to read, too high contrast).
+  * All tints and shades have contrast checking against near-white or near-black text, required to exceed WCAG AAA color contrast, while not exceeding WCAG maximum recommended contrast ("pure white" against "pure black" is hard to read, too high contrast).
     * adjustable luminance target levels for lighter, light, dark, darker -- you select your favorite from several shown
 * Extended Color Set
   * Addition of utility colors (error, notice, success)